kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/get-started-1.4.1.md

   ... }
 ```

-**Note**: Functions associated with [caver.klay.accounts] have no effect on the actual Kaia network.
+**Note**: Functions associated with [caver.kaia.accounts] have no effect on the actual Kaia network.

 ### Add Accounts to caver-js <a id="add-accounts-to-caver-js"></a>